If only I knew then what I know now

 I only have one photo of me with my mom, maybe there are more, I just don’t have them.
 And I recently found one of me with my dad.
 I do not have a box full of memories, but I sure wish I did.

 I let go of my anger a while ago, but I am reminded at every bedside how long I carried it, and what a heavy weight that was.
 I know I am not alone.
-The other side I see at the bedside is the one I was at thirty years ago.
-I see regret.
-I see feelings of hurt and anger that was never resolved.
+When I am at a bedside I often see feelings of hurt and anger that was never resolved.
 And I hear words that should have been said a long time ago, but the anger and the hurt got in the way.
 I see regret and disappointment.
-I see many people trying to make up for lost time, scrambling to say one more last word to somehow fix things and make them better.
-I see a lot of apologies and forgiveness.
-I can’t help but think about the words I would say if given one more chance to say them.
+I see people trying to make up for lost time, scrambling to say one more last word to somehow fix things and make them better.
+I hear apologies and witness forgiveness.
+I can’t help but think of the words I would say if given one more chance to say them.

 If only I knew then what I know now.

-But I can’t go back, none of us can.
-I don’t know your situation, but if you are anything like me, I have some advice for you… don’t carry the anger and disappointment around with you any longer.
-It doesn’t mean you have to forgive, and it may never change anything, but maybe it will help you walk through the rest of your life with less weight holding you down.
-And if we all moved forward practicing a little more patience and honesty and living a life with less regret, trying to find the light even in the darkest of corners, maybe when that time comes to sit at the bedside of someone we love, the ones where the relationship hasn’t been the best, we can simply thank them for the lessons they taught us and wish them a journey that can bring them peace, which may inadvertently bring us the same.
+I can't go back, none of us can.
+I don't know your situation, but if you're anything like me, here's some advice: don't carry the anger and disappointment with you anymore.
+This doesn't mean you have to forgive, and it might not change anything, but it could help you move through life with less burden.
+If we all move forward with a bit more patience and honesty, living with fewer regrets and seeking light even in the darkest corners, then when the time comes to sit by the bedside of a loved one with whom the relationship hasn't been ideal, we can simply thank them for the lessons they taught us and wish them a peaceful journey.

 At the end of the day, there are no do-overs, we know this for sure.
 I like to think that I am now living a life that will result in less regret when I am ready to die.
 I no longer carry anger, it's just too damn heavy.
 And when I am sitting with someone who is about to say goodbye, someone who does not have a box full of photos of memories shared with the person who is dying, I simply encourage them to feel whatever they have to feel, say whatever they have to say, and let their take-away be that they said goodbye.
 Sometimes, that is enough.